 c) Make sure volunteers sign in/out on the Volunteer Sign In Log

-7. Assist with insuring that maintenance and repair needs of all facilities are addressed
+6. Assist with ensuring that maintenance and repair needs of all facilities are addressed

-a) Notify Maintenance Technician of maintenance and repair needs
+a) Notify Facilities Manager of maintenance and repair needs

-b) Contact Director with any emergency maintenance and repair needs
+b) Contact Facilities Manager and/or Executive Director with any emergency maintenance and repair needs

 a) Attend initial orientation activities